 The Käsespätzle served in the Hotel Stäfeli is one more reason why you should book a room there.
 Every Monday the Stäfeli family cooks a traditional käsespätzle for the guests.
 It’s a type of pasta prepared with layers of mountain cheese, then baked and served with crispy golden onions on top – I’m drooling right now.

 The guests get together around the fireplace and the wood-fired oven where the patriarch of the family prepares the traditional dish.
-Wine and delicious home cooked food, it was our last dinner in Lech and we couldn’t have had a better experience.
+Wine and delicious home-cooked food, it was our last dinner in Lech and we couldn’t have had a better experience.
 Not only the food was delicious but the atmosphere was great.
 That day we were a bit sad because we didn’t make it to the Green Ring Hike.
-That was the night we were supposed to sleep on the mountain bivouac, but in the end the lovely dinner made up for our frustration.
-We had the opportunity to experience an unique moment and tried such a delicious meal.
+That was the night we were supposed to sleep on the mountain bivouac, but in the end, the lovely dinner made up for our frustration.
+We had the opportunity to experience a unique moment and tried such a delicious meal.

 How to get to Lech Zürs am Arlberg and around

-Once you are in Lech you can buy the Lech Card that gives you access to all the public transportation including the open top touristic bus and the cable cars that are operating during the summer.
+Once you are in Lech you can buy the Lech Card that gives you access to all the public transportation including the open-top touristic bus and the cable cars that are operating during the summer.
 You buy the card at the Lech Tourism Office and choose from 3 days up to 14 days card, starting from 24 Euros to 68 Euros.
 Children up to 14 years old have free access.
-It’s a money saving option for those who want to use the cable cars, book activities and travel around the cities
+It’s a money-saving option for those who want to use cable cars, book activities and travel around the cities

 If you are traveling to Lech from another country, the best option is to fly to one of the big cities around [Innsbruck in Austria, Munich in Germany or Zürich in Switzerland] and from there taking a train or a bus to Lech.
 You can search and book the best flights at Skyscanner and Kiwi.com.